Tao-AI-group/OntoCodexFramework/README.md

 If you use OntoCodex in your research, please cite:

-> Feng J, et al. *OntoCodex: A Multi-Agent LLM Framework for Biomedical Ontology Enrichment*.
+> Feng J, et al. *OntoCodex: A Multi-Agent Biomedical Ontology Enrichment Framework*.
 (Manuscript under review).

 ---